pyta-uoft/website/index.md

 This error occurs when a module, function, class or method has no docstring.
 Some special methods like __init__ don't require a docstring.
-Students are expected to write docstrings for every module, function, class and method (maybe except the special methods with '__').
+Students are expected to write docstrings for every module, function, class and method.

 ```python
 def is_true(obj):